liferay-design/liferay.design/src/markdown/articles/2019/usability-testing-zero-users-give-zero-insights.md

 Below you can see the table in which Nielsen shows the percentage of problems detected as the number of users tested increases.

+## Takeaway

-**Takeaway** – The giant, Google, has promoted Usability Testing with no more than 5 users in the design of their applications — the same ones that we use daily here in Liferay.
+The giant, Google, has promoted Usability Testing with no more than 5 users in the design of their applications — the same ones that we use daily here in Liferay.

-**Read More**
+## Read More

 • [Why You Only Need to Test with 5 Users](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/)